 All of these are inextricably linked to endocrine dysfunction, with our endocrine system being our hormone system.

 The endocrine system is made up of key glands, that secrete our hormones, and these hormones signal other hormones, cells, organs and systems to function via negative feedback loops.

-Within us women, hormone imbalances are becoming more and more common - with PCOS (polycystic ovaries syndrome), endometriosis, infertility, oestrogen dominance, insulin resistance and menopause causing pain, frustration, low-self esteem and confusion.
+Hormone imbalances are becoming more and more common in women - with PCOS (polycystic ovaries syndrome), endometriosis, infertility, estrogen dominance, menopause causing pain, frustration, low-self esteem and confusion.

 Optimising our endocrine system and restoring balance to our hormones is at the basis of living an amazing, healthful life.
-And here is where the superfood mushrooms can help.
+And here is where the mushroom supplement products can help.

 Table of Contents

-On a grand scale, superfood mushrooms aid women’s health in their ability to up-regulate our immune system, raise our resistance to stress and help our bodies to detoxify all the harmful xeno-estrogens – which act as hormone disruptors and are present in numerous cosmetics, plastics and foods, such as additives, artificial flavours and factory farmed meats.
+Mushrooms aid women’s health in their ability to up-regulate the immune system, elevate resistance to stress and help our bodies detoxify all the harmful xeno-estrogens – which act as hormone disruptors and are present in numerous cosmetics, plastics and foods, such as additives, artificial flavours and factory-farmed meats.

-This along with their ability to restore balance to insulin resistance and decrease inflammation, which helps to lower excess oestrogen within the body.
+This along with their ability to restore balance to insulin resistance and decrease inflammation, which helps to lower excess estrogen within the body.

-Reishi mushroom is an excellent liver support and helps to remove these harmful toxins from our body, and is especially nurturing for our adrenals.
+Reishi mushroom estrogen balancing benefits are profound.
+Reishi also provides excellent liver support and helps to remove these harmful toxins from our body, and is especially nurturing for our adrenals.